PhenomDevel/BlizzHUDTweaks/README.md

 - Usually this only happens when you mouseover a frame.
 Mouseover overwrites the fade animation, which has a set delay and will not maintain the delay after you leave the frame.
 ## Fading is setup but nothing happens
 - Make sure you have `Enabled` the fading for the given frame

+# Known Issues
+- When reloading the UI while having a target the alpha will only applied once the target changes

 # Credits
 The initial impressions came from [Conceal](https://www.curseforge.com/wow/addons/conceal).
 However, I disliked the design approach and wanted to add missing features.
 Therefore, I wrote my personal add-on which extends the feature set.